Fellow-Consulting-AG/docapp-docs/docs/en/docbits/company-information.md

 Make sure to keep your subscription plan up-to-date to ensure uninterrupted access to Docbits (DOC²)'s features and services.

 Exporting your documents to ZUGFeRD format has never been easier with Docbits (DOC²).
 Follow these simple steps to get started today!

+## Exporting with ZUGFERD

+If you want to export your documents in [ZUGFeRD](/docbits/zugpferd/) format, you need to fill in your company information in Docbits (DOC²).
+This will ensure that your exports are successful and compliant with ZUGFeRD standards.